simonellistonball/metron-field-demos/README.md

 ```

 Note that the setup-full-dev.sh script is included as a convenience to set these environment variables appropriately for running the metron dev single node.

+# Recordings

+A number of these use cases are demonstrated in these [videos](https://www.youtube.com/playlist?list=PLlBipao4GwMLs3CS3pqiAOE2y-HEkL10F).